 With the foxhunting season closing, and a new season of hound and puppy shows approaching, I always determine to improve my eye for a hound by judging from ringside just for fun.
 I would encourage any foxhunter to try it.
 The exercise not only makes the day more interesting, but educational as well.
 Especially when you can collar a friendly judge after the class and ask him why he didn’t like the hound you adored, or why he picked a hound you thought was ordinary.

 It can be intimidating when you watch a procession of foxhounds enter and leave the ring and wonder how in the world the judge can sort them all out.
 For example, how does he compare a hound he is looking at to one he saw ten minutes ago?
-I have asked, and it seems there are almost as many methods as there are judges.To read more, a subscription is needed: Click here to subscribe
+I have asked, and it seems there are almost as many methods as there are judges.To read more, a subscription is required.
+Log in or click here to subscribe.